samsarge/presenter-rails/README.md

 $ rails g presenter User
 ```

-to create a presenter file for one of your models.
-This will inherit from ApplicationPresenter, example shown below:
+this will create a presenter file for one of your models and will inherit from ApplicationPresenter, example shown below:
 ```ruby
 # app/presenters/user_presenter.rb
 class UserPresenter < ApplicationPresenter